-COPYRIGHT This map is reproduced from Ordnance Survey material with the permission of Ordnance Survey on behalf of the Controller of Her Majesty's Stationery Office © Grown copyright.
-Unauthorised infringes Crown copyright and may lead to prosecution or civil proceedings.
+COPYRIGHT This map is reproduced from Ordnance Survey material with the permission of Ordnance Survey on behalf of the Controller of Her Majesty's Stationery Office © Crown copyright.
+Unauthorised reproduction infringes Crown copyright and may lead to prosecution or civil proceedings.
 Breckland District Council licence no.100019535.
 Published 2017.